-No. Mitigation and Management Measures Responsibility Timing Reference SEA - Senior Env CSEM- Communi ironmental Advisor, CM - Construction Manager, EA - Environm ty and Stakeholder Engagement Manager, PM - Project Manage ental Advisor, SS- Site er Supervisor, TM - Traffic Manager, / collection areas while promoting waste minimisation and resource recovery MMSR8 Signs approved by the NSW EPA for labelling of waste materials are available online and will be used where applicable EA/SS Site establishment Best practice Hazards MMH1 Fuel and chemicals to be stored in approved containers within a bunded area СМ Site establishment Best practice MMH2 Fuel storage to be inspected daily for damage, leaks or tampering SS Site establishment Best practice MMH3 Emergency spill kits to be made readily available on-site SS Site establishment Best practice MMH4 Refuelling of machinery shall conform to the following requirements: CM/SS Site establishment Best practice Designated refuelling area within close proximity to spill response equipment No fuelling within 30 metres of the upper banks of the watercourse and drainage lines Fuelling activity to be supervised at all times MMH5 Ongoing consultation will be carried out with utility providers for high pressure gas or petroleum pipelines to identify appropriate construction methodologies to be implemented.
+No. Mitigation and Management Measures Responsibility Timing Reference Environmental Advisor, CM - Construction Manager, EA - Environm unity and Stakeholder Engagement Manager, PM - Project Manage e Supervisor, TM - Traffic : Manager, / collection areas while promoting waste minimisation and resource recovery MMSR8 Signs approved by the NSW EPA for labelling of waste materials are available online and will be used where applicable EA/SS Site establishment Best practice Hazards MMH1 Fuel and chemicals to be stored in approved containers within a bunded area CM Site establishment Best practice MMH2 Fuel storage to be inspected daily for damage, leaks or tampering SS Site establishment Best practice MMH3 Emergency spill kits to be made readily available on-site SS Site establishment Best practice MMH4 Refuelling of machinery shall conform to the following requirements: CM/SS Site establishment Best practice Designated refuelling area within close proximity to spill response equipment No fuelling within 30 metres of the upper banks of the watercourse and drainage lines Fuelling activity to be supervised at all times MMH5 Ongoing consultation will be carried out with utility providers for high pressure gas or petroleum pipelines to identify appropriate construction methodologies to be implemented.
 Any interaction with high pressure gas or petroleum pipelines will comply with the relevant standards, including AS 2885 Pipelines - Gas and Liquid Petroleum.
 SEA Prior to site establishment REMM HA3